 White German Shepherd standing in snowy landscape with trees in background.

 Fast-forward to 1933.
 German show rules label white coats a fault, which might have spelled the end for the color.
 Instead, North American fans rolled up their sleeves.
 In the 1960s they launched the first White German Shepherd Dog Club and pushed for separate recognition as the white shepherd dog (also called the american canadian white shepherd).
-The United Kennel Club now lists the White Shepherd as its own breed, but the American Kennel Club still registers white puppies as German Shepherd Dogs—just don’t expect to see them strutting in an AKC conformation ring.
+The United Kennel Club now lists the White Shepherd as its own breed, but the American Kennel Club still registers white puppies as German Shepherd Dogs, just don’t expect to see them strutting in an AKC conformation ring.
+For more on this specific variation, read our White Canadian Shepherd Care Guide.

 Let’s keep this simple.
 A white coat is caused by one recessive gene that “mutes” whatever color would normally show.
 Both parents must carry the gene to produce white german shepherd puppies.
 No, it’s not albinism.
 No, it doesn’t cause eye issues.
 It’s simply a switch that turns the volume down on pigment while leaving structure and temperament untouched.
 Translation?
 A white Shepherd can crush it in herding, search-and-rescue, or service work just like any other color.